supertokens/docs/CONTRIBUTING.md

 - In some pages (in the sdk level docs), the page starts with a code snippet (for function signature).
 Those should start with H2

 ### Showing an important / caution / danger / note message:
-- Docusaurus has several adornments that can help with this.
+- Docusaurus has several admonitions that can help with this.
 You can find this list in v2 > change_me > introduction.mdx

 ### Building custom react components:
 - These should go in v2 > src > components > <some-folder>